 Historically, assessment growth has averaged approximately 1% annually up to and including 2017.
 Given the consistent principle of increasing the annual capital-related levy by 1.0%, growth has traditionally been allocated to this principle, with any deficiencies funded from other levy sources.
 However, given the anticipated sustained residential developments planned over the next 10 years, staff are anticipating increased annual assessment growth.
-The assessment growth in 2018 increased to approximately 2.3%, 2.7% in 2019, and 2020 is anticipated to be in-between those two years.
-2019 increase was high, because at the on-set of subdivision development, the conversion of the lands and the initial uptake on lots can skew the annual assessment growth impacts.
+The assessment growth in 2018 increased to approximately 2.3%, 2.7% in 2019, and 2.5% in 2020.
+Although the year end roll information is not yet received, 2021 growth is anticipated to be around 2.0%.
+The 2019 increase was high, because at the on-set of subdivision development, the conversion of the lands and the initial uptake on lots can skew the annual assessment growth impacts.

-Given the impacts of increased development in the past two years and the anomalies noted therein, staff have attempted to determine what the most likely average annual assessment growth will be over the next four years.
+Given the impacts of increased development in the past three years and the anomalies noted therein, staff have attempted to determine what the most likely average annual assessment growth will be over the next four years.
 Based on this analysis, the budget guidelines for 2019 to 2022 have included a projected annual assessment growth of 2.0%.
 It should be noted that individual years may fluctuate above and below the target of 2.0%.